pboethig/TestPhpProject/README.md

-init
 # testPHPProject
-## This is a PHP testpropject skelleton
+## This is a PHP project skelleton for your ant:ivy nexus buildsystem
 ### components:

 - ant build task chain